Changelog

 - Enhanced Natural Language Parsing: The Genkit flow for parsing natural language dose descriptions (

-component now uses this feedback to interact with the user, creating a more robust parsing experience. - Refactored Dosing Form and Simulation Engine: Overhauled the core simulation logic to be based on three distinct clinical scenarios: 'Loading Dose + Maintenance', 'Maintenance Only', and 'From a Known Level'.
+processNaturalLanguageDose) has been significantly improved.
+It can now identify when essential information for a simulation is missing and generate specific, conversational feedback to guide the user on what to provide next.
+The frontendNaturalLanguageInputcomponent now uses this feedback to interact with the user, creating a more robust parsing experience. - Refactored Dosing Form and Simulation Engine: Overhauled the core simulation logic to be based on three distinct clinical scenarios: 'Loading Dose + Maintenance', 'Maintenance Only', and 'From a Known Level'.
 This provides a more intuitive and clinically accurate workflow.
 The UI in

-engine has been rewritten to support this new model. - Updated Landing Page: Modified the "Core Features" and "Calculation Engine" sections of the landing page to accurately describe the new scenario-based simulation logic.
+DosingForm.tsxnow dynamically changes based on the selected scenario, and thesimulation.tsengine has been rewritten to support this new model. - Updated Landing Page: Modified the "Core Features" and "Calculation Engine" sections of the landing page to accurately describe the new scenario-based simulation logic.

 - Default Parameter Schema Update: Refactored the application's data types, default constants, and simulation components to align with an updated PK/PD parameter schema from Firestore.
 This resolves data inconsistencies and ensures the app uses the latest model data.